-The Prosecutor's Office anticipates hiring eight interns for summer 2015.
+The Prosecutor's Office anticipates hiring five interns for summer 2016.
 This is a 13-week program for students during the summer between their second and third year of law school.
 The legal intern program is permitted under Rule 9-A limited license to practice in Washington State.
-Interns are paid $775.00 per week with no benefits.
+Interns are paid $800.00 per week with no benefits.

 Because of limited funds, out-of-state, on-campus recruiting is not anticipated and no funds are available to support candidates' trips to Seattle.
 We will conduct skype interviews for selected students.

 Out-of-state candidates should submit a cover letter, resume, list of three references, an unofficial transcript and a 5-10 page writing sample by August 7, 2015.
 Materials must be sent in the listed order as a single document file (.pdf or Word format), by e-mail to: Becky Gifford

 516 Third Avenue

 Resumes will be reviewed and candidates will be notified if they are selected for an interview.

 Interviews will be completed by October 9, 2015.

 On-campus interviews will be conducted at the University of Washington and Seattle University.
 Students from these schools should contact the career placement office regarding interview dates.
 We interview Gonzaga students in Seattle on the date their career services center selects.

 Summer Legal Intern Program - Criminal Division/District Court